Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 We are thrilled to partner with Gilead Sciences and Health Verity to provide a set of datathon challenges utilizing a real-world oncology dataset which contains information about demographics, diagnosis and treatment options, and insurance provided about patients who were diagnosed with breast cancer from 2015-2018.
 "%}

+### Speakers

+{% include card.html title="Speaker list is not final" content="The following is a preliminary list of speakers.
+We are still in discussions with various internal and external speakers, and will provide more details when we can.
+Some of the speakers listed have agreed in principle, but have not yet confirmed specifics." %}

+{% include profile-widget-list-generic.html speakers=page.speakers style="hero" %}

 ### Lectures & Practicals

 Every lunch break (12:45 - 13:30, Tuesday - Friday) expert data scientists from BDSi and our partners will provide a lecture on the most important tools in a data scientists' toolbox; data wrangling, modelling, and communicating results.
 These lectures will be structured to support the datathon materials, but can be attended without participating in the datathon itself.